Since Prime Minister Trudeau tweeted an open invitation to the world’s migrants, thousands have accepted the invitation.

 - The RCMP has spent over $6.6 million in overtime and maintaining a satellite office for processing illegal border crossers.

 - Since 2016, the Canadian Border Services Agency has deported seven people using chartered flights, costing taxpayers a total of $821,157

 - The 2018 federal budget devoted $173.2 million over two years to support intake of illegal border crossers

 - 43 residents near Roxham Road are eligible for a total of $375,000 in compensation for increase in traffic and “disturbances”

-- July 16th, the Liberals announce that $11 million in aid will go directly to the city of Toronto to compensate for housing and shelter shortages due to illegal migrants
+- On July 16th, 2018, the Liberals announce that $11 million in aid will go directly to the city of Toronto to compensate for housing and shelter shortages due to illegal migrants

 - At the start of 2019, the federal government revealed a plan to give the provinces another $114 million in extra funds to deal with the situation

 - On January 25th, 2019, the federal government provided the city of Toronto with an additional $15 million to address shelter shortages due to illegal border crossers

 - The government has committed $6 million to provide temporary housing to asylum seekers in British Columbia.